simonster/Reexport.jl/README.md

 version on the top is a violation to the SemVer_.

-The propagation of breaking changes in the left is definitely not ideal since it would trigger a lot of CompatHelper notifications.
+The propagation of breaking changes in the left is definitely not ideal since it would trigger a lot of [CompatHelper](https://github.com/JuliaRegistries/CompatHelper.jl) notifications.
 For this reason, it is a better practice to be conservative on the choice of exported and reexported symbols.
-Thus it is recommended to
+Thus it is recommended to:

 1. only reexport packages that is either stable enough, or that you have direct control of, and
 2. use `@reexport using PkgD: funcA, TypeB` (requires Reexport at least v1.1) instead of `@reexport using PkgD`

-Reexport is not the silver bullet.
-Being lazy and blindly using `@reexport using A, B, C`  means you still need to pay for it if you want to strictly follow the SemVer.
-This is especially a painful experience especially when you have you long dependency chain like `PkgD -> PkgB -> PkgA`.
+This is just a recommendation so you don't need to follow this, but you need to know that Reexport is not the silver bullet.
+Being lazy and blindly using `@reexport using A, B, C`  means you still need to pay for it if you care about the semantics that SemVer gaurentees.
+This is especially a painful experience especially when you have a long dependency chain like `PkgD -> PkgB -> PkgA`.